No booking fees on the app

 Manchester to Reading train travel guide

-Travelling by train from Manchester to Reading is efficient and offers a scenic and comfortable experience.
-With frequent departures from Manchester, you can reach Reading in just 3h 11m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from Manchester to Reading combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Manchester, you can get to Reading in just 3h 52m, making it an ideal and convenient choice for travelling between them.

 Planning and booking